Drops/Jumps · Views

-These trails have something for almost everyone...
+These trails have something for everyone...
 Plenty of fast sections, ample technical sections, and amazing views.
 Great rhythm to the trails with a good mix of fast drops and steady climbs.
-Beginners start with the Inner Loop
+Beginners start with the Easy Rider

 starts off pretty flat and will make you think it will be an easy stroll in the woods.
 Get ready for the technical ascents and descents to come!
 Barber